Strong Morita equivalence for inclusions of $C^*$-algebras induced by twisted actions of a countable discrete group: Introduction

 \section{Introduction}

 In the previous papers \cite{KT3:equivalence}, \cite{KT4:morita}, we discussed strong Morita equivalence for twisted coactions of a finite dimensional $C^*$-Hopf algebra on unital $C^*$-algebras and unital inclusions of unital $C^*$-algebras.
-Also, in \cite {KT5:inclusion2}, we clarified the relation between strong Morita equivalence for twisted coactions of a finite dimensional $C^*$-Hopf algebra and strong Morita equivalence for their unital inclusions of the unital $C^*$-algebras induced by the twisted coactions of the finite dimensional $C^*$-Hopf algebra on the unital $C^*$-algebras.
-In the present paper, we shall discuss the same subject as above in the case of twisted actions of a countable discrete group on $C^*$-algebras.
+Also, in \cite {KT5:inclusion2}, we clarified the relation between strong Morita equivalence for such twisted coactions and strong Morita equivalence for the associated unital inclusions of unital $C^*$-algebras.
+In the present paper, we shall discuss the same subject as above in the case of twisted actions of a countable discrete group on $\sigma$-unital $C^*$-algebras.